 Let cool for a few minutes before slicing and serving.
 Serve with your favorite meatloaf side dish and enjoy.

 Like many couples, James and I love taking weekend getaway trips.
-Living in Southern California means that most of the time these trips are to local areas that we can drive to in a matter of a few hours.
+Living in Southern California means that most of the time these destinations are within a few hours drive.
 Here are some photos from a couple of our adventures in Southern California thus far.

-We have been to San Diego twice now, which I suppose is relatively a very small number considering Los Angeles is so nearby.
+We have been to San Diego twice now, which I suppose is a relatively small number considering how nearby it is.
 We most certainly intend to go many more times (we’ve heard the Zoo is a must), as we thoroughly enjoyed our time there.
 These photos are specifically from our first trip to the city in 2012.